maksymberezniak/ngrx-workshop/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development demo json server

+Navigate to demo server folder.
+Run `json-server generate.js`.
+This will automatically generate demo data for the application.
+Navigate to localhost:3000/todos. more information about json-server here https://www.npmjs.com/package/json-server

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.